 How to take care of the Shih Tzus

-Shih Tzu are descended from royal Chinese dogs and were originally bred to be great companions.
-Health care is a always important for everyone, but do you know how to take care of Shih Tzus.
-If you don’t know so read below information and make your dog very healthy and happy.
+Shih Tzu is descended from royal Chinese dogs and was originally bred to be great companions.
+Health care is always important for everyone, but do you know how to take care of Shih Tzus.
+If you don’t know so read information and make your dog very healthy and happy.
 Today there are many ways to easily take care of the dog, but you have followed this step and take care of the dog.

 - Exercise Helps to keep your Shih Tzu dogs healthy, agile and limber

 - Helps timid or fearful dogs build confidence and trust

 - It helps to reduce digestive problems and constipation